UK Skilled Worker Visa Documents Checklist

 When applying for a UK Skilled Worker visa, you must submit various supporting documents, including your passport, and Certificate of Sponsorship (CoS), among others.

-Missing or incorrect documents may lead to a UK Skilled Worker visa refusal.
+Not sure which documents you need for your Skilled Worker visa?
 Contact Moeen & Co.
-Solicitors at 0203 959 7755 for advice about documents needed.
+Solicitors at 0203 959 7755 for a personalised document checklist.

 What is a Skilled Worker Visa?